 - Industry Tour Descriptions-This is a Word document.

 - Overview of Work-Based Learning Methods of Instruction-This is a PDF document.
 (PDF) – Print size is 8 ½ x14

 - Administrative Code and Code of Virginia – Child Labor LawsThis is a PDF document.
 (PDF)

 - Federal Labor and Employment Law for Youth

 - Update of Child Labor Regulations for the 21st Century

 - Frequently Asked Questions Concerning the Child Labor Law

-- Federal and State Labor Laws for Youth Work-Based Learning (Comparison tool)-This is a PDF document.
-(PDF)
+- Federal and State Labor Laws for Youth Work-Based Learning (Comparison tool)-This is a Word document.

 - Cooperative Education Brochure